Consumer medicine information

 • take medicines for any other condition.

-Your doctor should monitor you for high blood sugar levels (hyperglycaemia) and signs and symptoms of other medical conditions (benign intracranial hypertension, curvature of the spine) during treatment with NGENLA.
+Your doctor should monitor you for high blood sugar levels (hyperglycaemia) during treatment with NGENLA.
 If you are treated with insulin, your doctor may need to adjust your insulin dose.

 During treatment, you may be at risk of developing certain side effects.
 It is important you understand these risks and how to monitor for them.
 See additional information under Section 6.
 Are there any side effects?